-It must be remembered that the Official IRA, at that juncture, were the genus of what would later become the Irish Republican Socialist Movement.
+It must be remembered that the Official IRA, at that juncture, was the genus of what would later become the Irish Republican Socialist Movement.
 By this stage, Ronnie Bunting's revolutionary activism had come to the attention of the RUC's Special Branch and he was interned, without trial, in Long Kesh concentration camp from 1971 until 1973.
 At one stage he was the only Protestant internee in Long Kesh but for Ronnie Bunting and like-minded comrades, denominational differences were, and are, irrelevant.

 IRSP and INLA Involvment

 Ronnie Bunting was among the revolutionary Republican Socialists, who disagreed with the Official IRA's ceasefire of 1972, the OIRA reformist direction and their adherence to stage-ism, which was eventually to see the Stickies embrace the 6 county statelet.
 He was among the militant comrades of Seamus Costello, who were eventually expelled alongside him, from both the Official IRA and Official Sinn Fein/Republican Clubs.